linusyang/jscube/README.md

 Introduction
 -----
-A simple demo to draw 3D objects __pixel by pixel__ on 2D HTML5 canvas by only ultilizing `createImageData` and `putImageData` API.
-Simple anti-aliasing algorithm is added.
-Support both mouse events and touch screen with multi-touch guestures.
+A simple demo to draw 3D objects __pixel by pixel__ on 2D HTML5 canvas.

+Features:

+* Only ultilize `createImageData` and `putImageData` API.
+* With simple anti-aliasing algorithm.
+* Support both mouse events and touch screen with multi-touch guestures.
+* Retina (HiDPI) display is supported.

 Inspired by [Pre3d](https://github.com/deanm/pre3d) project, totally re-written in [CoffeeScript](http://coffeescript.org/).
 Web page is powered by [Bootstrap](http://getbootstrap.com/).